 Copyright © Nucleus Medical Media, Inc.

-Symptoms of compulsive gambling may include:
+Symptoms of compulsive gambling may be:

-- Gambling longer than you intended to
+- Gambling longer than intended

 - Feeling guilty after gambling

 - Trying to quit gambling but not being able to

 - Feeling depressed or suicidal due to gambling

 You may be referred to a mental health therapist.
 The therapist will ask about your:

 The goal is to stop gambling.
 Underlying mental health conditions may also need treatment.
 Options may be:

 - Medicines, such as: